router5/router5.github.io/_guides/listeners.md

 For example, when navigating from route name `A.1.a` to `A.1.b`, node `a.1` is the _apex node_.
 When navigating from `A.1.a` to `A.2`, `A` is the _apex_.

-This type of listeners can be used when using a __component tree__ to know from which component a re-render needs to happen.
+This type of listener is useful for __component trees__ to know from which component a re-render needs to happen.
 For removing a previously added listner, use `removeNodeListener(name, fn)`.

+`addNodeListener('', fn)` will add a listener for the router's unamed root node.

 ```javascript
 var node1 = new RouteNode('1', '/1', [